Sunday, 23 September 2007

 The same applied for the pump itself, when I wanted to undo the nut on top it came out all by itself.
 Only the brass cage put up a bit off a fight.
 But that was fairly quickly solved.
 First the cage was loosened by tapping it with a hammer and drift to break the seal;

-After which it could be levered out with two screwdrivers;
+After which the cage could be levered out using two screwdrivers;

 From then on it was all straightforward, cleaning all mating faces;